 Chris is currently working on an interdisciplinary performance project called “Reconstruction Study” that she will present at dance festivals this year.

-In her off time, Chris is dancing, reading, studying Pilates, playing cello and building a sprung dance floor in her Oakland space.
+In her off time, Chris is dancing, reading, studying Pilates, and playing cello.